tiberlab/tibercad/manual/Sphinx/GettingStarted/InputFile.rst

-Subblock doping, with the keywords:
+The optional subblock doping as in the example above contains the keywords:

   ``density`` : double
          The doping concentration in cm :sup:`-3`.